vermypoo/Verms-Nuker/README.md

 ❗ Basic Discord Python Server Nuker (EDUCATIONAL USE)

-❗ CpSpreader On Discord & DooringSkids On Twitter
+❗ Cpspreader On Discord & DooringSkids On Twitter

+❗ Up To 4 Options To Use

 ## Imports
 ```